slowernews/wisdom-tldr/README.md

 ===
 ###On confidence

-You are what you say you are BUT know the frontier between confidence and arrogance.
+RULE: You are what you say you are.

+CHALLENGE: Know the frontier between confidence and arrogance.

 > *'You're only as good as your next speech.'*